 The Plan supports the continued designation of the open countryside outside of Wilsden village as Green Belt.
-The purposes of the Green Belt and its openness are matters of particular importance in Wilsden.
-Proposals affecting the Green Belt will be managed in accordance with national and local planning policy.
+Within the Green Belt, there will be a strong presumption against development that would conflict with the purposes of the Green Belt or adversely affects its open character.